 About Friends of Buburi

-Friends of Buburi is run by four British nurses – Jo, Sallie, Noreen and Jackie, and provides financial and educational support to the Buburi Community Health Clinic.
-By working closely with clinic staff, the Buburi Community Based Organisation, Kenyan Ministry of Health and other local organisations, our ultimate aim is for the clinic to become self-governed and financially independent.
+Friends of Buburi is run by British Trustees and provides financial and educational support to the Buburi Community Clinic.
+By working closely with clinic staff, the Buburi Community Based Organisation, Kenyan Ministry of Health and other local organisations, our ultimate aim is for the clinic to become financially independent and fully self governed.

 “We thank God for you ladies as it is another year that our children won’t die of malaria”

-In 2003, Jo Hanks, the founder of our charity, went to Buburi to help build a health centre but it wasn’t until 2005 that it started to operate as a clinic.
+In 2003, the founder of our charity, Jo, went to Buburi to help build a health centre but it wasn’t until 2005 that it started to operate as a clinic.
 With a significant amount of volunteer help and donated supplies 270 people were treated on the first day!

 Despite there being no funding at this stage, the clinics continued daily thanks to the local nursing volunteers.
 In 2006, Jo returned with medical professionals and essential medical supplies from the UK and set about training local staff and learning about healthcare in Kenya.
-In 2007, through fundraising and sponsorship Jo was able to commit to funding the nurses salaries.
+In 2007, through fundraising and sponsorship, there was a commitment to funding the nurses salaries.

-In 2007 Sallie and Noreen met Jo at The London School of Hygiene and Tropical Medicine, they were inspired to become involved in the charity and became trustees in 2010.
-Later joined by Jackie in 2013.
+In 2007 Sallie and Noreen met Jo at The London School of Hygiene and Tropical Medicine.
+They were inspired to become involved in the charity and became Trustees in 2010.

 Friends of Buburi gained UK charity status in 2010.